Do I have tinnitus?

 Why do I have tinnitus?

-Tinnitus can be related to many causes or activities, including exposure to loud sounds and subsequent inner ear damage, certain groups of medication, drinking alcohol, smoking cigarettes, consuming caffeine, high blood pressure, stress, lack of sleep, increased sodium (salt) intake.
+The ringing or buzzing sounds you hear can be related to many causes or activities, including exposure to loud sounds and subsequent inner ear damage, certain groups of medication, drinking alcohol, smoking cigarettes, consuming caffeine, high blood pressure, stress, lack of sleep, increased sodium (salt) intake.
 It is important to know not everyone who partakes in these activities will experience tinnitus, and everyone who experiences tinnitus, may not necessarily partake in the above activities.

 If I have tinnitus does that mean I have hearing loss?